McRaeAlex/AlpineToast/README.md

 ## To do:

-* Figure out how to package a js library
+- Figure out how to package a js library
-* Create a good set of defaults
+- Create a good set of defaults
-* Test it
-* Rollup and typescript config
-* Example project
+- Add functions for programatically adding toasts